xmos/lib_awe/README.rst

 The following application notes use this library:

-  * AN020016: XMOS xcore.ai USB Audio AWE Examples
+  * AN020016: Integrating Audio Weaver (AWE) Core into USB Audio

 Required Software (dependencies)
 ================================